 Importance of Plumbing Pipes

 The plumbing system is about 15 percent of the value of the house.
-A sound plumbing gives far greater sale value to a house than poor plumbing.
+A sound plumbing system gives far greater sale value to a house than poor plumbing.
 Clean and smoothly functioning pipes add convenience to standard of living.

-Anyone can install the pipes but major plumbing installation jobs should be done by licensed and professional plumbers.
-It also pays to invest additional money on high quality materials.
+Anyone can install the pipes, but major plumbing installation jobs should be done by licensed and professional plumbers.
+It also pays to invest additional money on high-quality materials.